THE NECESSARY EQUIPMENT

 1. PRINT THE PATTERN

-- Print the actual size tote bag pattern (download it in the tab at the top of the page).
+- Print the tote bag pattern in full size (downloadable from the tab at the top of the page).

 - Then place and hold the pieces on the leather skin using masking tape.

-Make the various sewing holes by hitting a round punch (Ø 1 and maximum Ø 1.5 mm) with a mallet.
+Make the different stitching holes by striking a round punch (Ø 1 and maximum Ø 1.5 mm) with a mallet.

-The center to center distance of the stitching holes is 6.5 mm.
-You can use the Deco Cuir 5-piece removable punch to speed things up.
+The center-to-center spacing of the stitching holes is 6.5 mm.
+You can use the Deco Cuir 5-hole punch with removable dies to speed things up.

-Adjust the last points with a simple round cookie cutter.
+Adjust the final points with a simple round cookie cutter.

 SEE THE ARTICLE >

-*For saddle stitching, you must mark the stitching points with a punch after cutting out and/or assembling the pattern pieces (step 3).
+*For saddle stitching, you must mark the stitch points with a stitch marker after cutting and/or assembling the pattern pieces (step 3).
 Don't hesitate to consult our complete guide.

 3. CUT THE LEATHER PIECES

-Cut out the leather pieces with a cutter following the pattern lines.
-Reminder : do not pierce or cut pieces P8 and P7 (large model) / P6 and P7 (small model) which will be doubled in step 6.
+Cut out the leather pieces with a craft knife, following the pattern lines.
+Reminder : do not pierce or cut pieces P8 and P7 (large model) / P6 and P7 (small model) which will be lined in step 6.

 4. MAKE THE BAG HANDLES

-Apply leather contact glue to the back of the 2 P3 pieces.
+Apply leather contact adhesive to the reverse side of the 2 P3 pieces.

-Then, cut out 2 pieces of strand of approximately 54.5 cm and glue them in the center on the back of each P3 piece.
+Next, cut 2 pieces of approximately 54.5 cm of strand and glue them to the center on the back of each P3 piece.

-Then, fold the handle back on itself (match the holes).
+Then, fold the handle back on itself (align the holes).

 ![]() |